 - The United Church of Canada.
 (2011) Defining Multicultural, Cross-cultural, and Intercultural. https://www.researchgate.net/profile/Ljubomir_Jacic2/post/Why_we_named_multiculturalism_in_Europe_interculturalism_in_Quebec_and_cultural_diversity_in_Brazil/attachment/59d6466bc49f478072eae6a5/AS%3A273834429616132%401442298623252/download/multicultural-crosscultural-intercultural.pdf

 With all this talk of terms.
 I have to admit that I try to avoid extra terms and jargon.
 They get in the way, cause confusion, or add an extra layer to communications.
 These particular terms are particularly difficult because definitions vary.
 Some people use them, some don’t, and many people use them interchangeably.

 So, are these terms important?
 For me, cultural training is critically important, but whether it’s called cross-cultural or intercultural training isn’t critical.
 It’s more important to use the terms wrongly, than not to use them at all.

 Kimberly VanLandingham is the CEO, and trainer/adviser for European Market Link Sàrl.
-She specializes in international communication workshops for technical and businesses.
-With over 20 years of corporate international business experience, working for DuPont Company in technical, sales/marketing and global business management roles; Kimberly offers action-oriented, practical training, without silly games.
+She specializes in international communication workshops for technical, sales and businesses teams and leaders.
+With over 20 years of corporate international business experience, working for DuPont Company in technical, sales/marketing and global business management roles; Kimberly offers action-oriented, practical cross-cultural and intercultural training, without silly games.
 Kimberly has a MA in cross-cultural communications, and a BS in electrical engineering and is on the board of SIETAR Switzerland (Society of Intercultural Education, Training, and Research).
 Painting by Mark Gear.)